-- 4.1 The assessment set out in Table 1 above demonstrates that the vision, objectives and core policies of the WCS will not have any negative impacts for any particular group. - 4.2 For this reason there is no need to undertake a full Stage 2 Equality Impact Assessment.
+- 4.1 The assessment set out in Table 1 above demonstrates that the vision, objectives and core policies of the WCS and in particular the focused changes that are being proposed will not have any negative impacts for a particular group. - 4.2 For this reason there is no need to undertake a full Stage 2 Equality Impact Assessment.